voxpelli/webpage-webmentions/README.md

 ### Locally

 1. Set up a new PostgreSQL database
-2. Run `npm install-schema` to set up the tables
+2. Run `npm run install-schema` to set up the tables
 3. Set up the environment variables by eg. copying `sample.env` to `.env`
 4. Run `foreman start` or `npm start`